Admin quick start

 - Request a full export of your Organization’s Asana.
 This is a comprehensive JSON file that lists all teams, members, projects, tasks, comments, conversations, and attachments.

-Organizations using SAML will set up their sign-in URL and X.509 certificate from their SAML provider in the Administration menu
+Enterprise organizations using SAML will set up their sign-in URL and X.509 certificate from their SAML provider in the Administration menu

 In your service account settings you can: